 The right to pension and based on individual capitalized savings – II pillar is realized on the basis of the Decision on Retirement Benefits issued by the Croatian Pension Insurance Institute (hereinafter: HZMO).

-The Pension Insurance Company is reported electronically on the data from R-POD form and the amount of transferred funds.
+REGOS informs the Pension Insurance Company electronically on the data from R-POD form and the amount of transferred funds.
 Upon receipt of the aforementioned information, the pension insurance company will contact the future pension beneficiary regarding the conclusion of the Contract on pension based on individual capitalized savings.

-If, after the conclusion of the said contract, contribution is subsequently paid to the pension beneficiary, REGOS will transfer such funds to the pension insurance company with which the pension beneficiary has concluded a Contract on pension.
-In this case, the pension insurance company and the pension beneficiary will conclude an annexe to the Contract on pension which will determine the new amount of pension.
+If a contribution is subsequently paid to the pension beneficiary after the conclusion of the Pension Agreement, REGOS shall forward these funds to the pension insurance company with which the pension beneficiary concluded the Pension Agreement.
+In that case, the pension insurance company will determine a new amount of pension for the pension beneficiary.

 If the base pension from the pension insurance of generational solidarity is higher than 15% of the minimum pension from the I pillar according to the Pension Insurance Act, the future pension beneficiary from II pillar can decide on a partial, one-time cash payment of 15% in the gross amount of the total capitalized funds allocated to MOD.
 Partial one-time payment to the beneficiary of an old -age and early old-age pension is paid by the MOD on the basis of the concluded Pension Contract.